AlexisBalayre/AlexisBalayre/README.md

 ---

 AI Engineer specialising in real-time speech AI, with a dual background in Software Engineering and Data Science.
-At [Acolad](https://www.acolad.com/) I design, build, and operate [Lia Live](https://www.acolad.com/en/lia/live), delivering AI speech translation with sub-second latency across 30+ languages, owning features end to end from applied speech research and model evaluation to production infrastructure on Kubernetes.
+At [Acolad](https://www.acolad.com/) I design, build, and operate [Lia Live](https://www.acolad.com/en/lia/live), delivering AI speech translation with sub-second latency across 30+ languages, owning features end to end from applied speech research and model evaluation to production infrastructure.
 Beyond speech, I work across agentic systems, LLM and RAG applications, and applied ML, turning prototypes into production.
 Particularly passionate about AI security: building AI that is not only capable, but secure and trustworthy.

 ## 🧭 What I work on